meamy/feynman/README.md

 cabal install --dependencies-only
 ```

-If global packages are installed or otherwise desried (not recommended!), the
+If global packages are installed or otherwise desired (not recommended!), the
 user may omit the `cabal sandbox init` command.

 ## Building from source